 Fine art photography is a specialty, and it’s tricky, so no DIY unless you’re a pro.

-The quality of your images speaks volumes about your level of commitment and how much you value your own work.
+The quality of your images speaks volumes about your commitment and how much you value your own work.

 There’s nothing to gain by showing a weak piece.
-Astounding work has staying power; average work will be quickly forgotten.
+Astounding work has staying power; average work will be forgotten fast.

-If someone reaches out with an inquiry or opportunity, get right back to them with the info requested, as requested.
+If someone reaches out to you with an opportunity, get right back to them with the info requested, as requested.

-Give them what they ask for, to the tee and early; they’ll love you for it.
-I often promise delivery of something within seven days, knowing it will get there in three, remembering the saying, “Under-promise, and over deliver.”
+Give them what they ask for, to the tee and early, They’ll love you for it.
+I often promise delivery of something within seven days, knowing it will get there in three.

 …before committing to a solo show.

 Always be ready with brief, meaningful explanations about your work.
-Also known as the elevator pitch.
+Otherwise known as the elevator pitch.

 7. Make their job easy.